AlmasB/CI628/tutorials.md

 Note: take breaks at regular intervals between tasks.

 You should now have enough working knowledge of the assignment code to start experimenting with your game idea.
 Start adding images, fonts, sounds and other visual and gameplay aspects.
-Current and future workshops (incl. pre-recorded materials) will help you with _some_ of these aspects.
+Current and future workshops will help you with _some_ of these aspects.
 The others are for you to explore independently.

 All tutorials from now will focus purely on the assignment game to ensure you can submit before the deadline.
 Ensure you spend tutorial time wisely and always refer to the assignment brief to see where/how you can gain marks.